-The computers in the lab support dual-boot (Mac, Windows, Linux and other Operating System platforms) technology.
+The computers in the lab support the latest technology, and some resources are accessible online for free using your JCSU e-mail address.
 Highlights of the MACMAS Lab capabilities for conducting research include:

 MatLab: A high-level language and interactive environment used by millions of engineers and scientists worldwide.
 It lets you explore and visualize ideas and collaborate across disciplines including signal and image processing, communications, control systems, simulations and computational finance.
 There are many add-on toolboxes that extend MATLAB to specific areas of functionality, such as statistics, finance, image processing, bioinformatics, etc. Matlab is not a free software.

-R is a programming language and software environment for
+R Studio and R for Windows: is a programming language and software environment for

 statistical computing and graphics.
 The R language is an open

 source tool derived from the commercial S language and is